 Pet Dental Care & Hygiene

-Northern Liberties Veterinary Center provides the most comprehensive, contemporary dental care available.
+Northern Liberties Veterinary Center provides the most comprehensive, contemporary dental care and oral surgery available.
 We offer digital x-ray technology and state-of-the-art dental prophylaxis equipment.
 We use only the best dental health materials.
 We provide a local, long-acting nerve block to every dog and cat that requires extractions.
 This maximizes patient comfort while allowing us to use very light levels of anesthesia.

 Home Dental Care for Your Pet